One of the top challenges professionals face isn’t their work. It’s keeping up with the demands of the workplace.

 Implementing Time Blocking Techniques

-So, be flexible with yourself.
-Allow for adaptations to your day.
-Things pop up.
 A boss needs an urgent meeting with you.
 A client ran into a snag and needs your help.
 Your kid gets sick.
 Maybe it’s as simple as you’re hungry and need a break.
+Be flexible.

 Setting Boundaries and Saying No